AlibabaCloudDocs/arms/intl.en-US/Business monitoring/Tutorial/Use the business transaction feature to configure monitoring rules by parsing RESTful
         APIs.md

 # Use the business transaction feature to configure monitoring rules by parsing RESTful APIs

-The business transaction feature allows you to parse RESTful APIs.
-When you configure business monitoring rules, you can parse HTTP methods and Uniform Resource Identifier \(URI\) paths.
+The business transaction feature can parse RESTful APIs.
+When you configure monitoring rules, this feature can parse HTTP methods and Uniform Resource Identifier \(URI\) paths.

-Your application has access to the business transaction feature.
+The application monitoring feature is enabled for your application.
 For more information, see [Overview](/intl.en-US/Application monitoring/Overview.md).

 REST uses URIs to represent resources and uses HTTP methods such as GET, POST, PUT, and DELETE to describe operations on resources.
 RESTful APIs are APIs that follow the REST architectural style.
-As the REST architectural style gains popularity, more and more Internet applications are using RESTful APIs.
+As the REST architectural style becomes popular, more and more Internet applications apply RESTful APIs.

-Compared with traditional APIs, RESTful APIs that separate operations from resources have the following differences:
+RESTful APIs can separate operations from resources.
+Compared with traditional APIs, RESTful APIs have the following features:

 -   HTTP Method

     Resources are the core of REST architectures.
-HTTP methods are used in REST architectures to perform operations on resources.
+REST architectures use HTTP methods to perform operations on resources.

-    -   GET: used to obtain resources.
+    -   GET: obtains resources.
-    -   POST: used to create resources.
+    -   POST: creates resources.
-    -   PUT: used to update resources.
+    -   PUT: updates resources.
-    -   DELETE: used to delete resources.
+    -   DELETE: deletes resources.
 -   URI Path

-    A resource is an Internet entity, such as a text, an image, or an audio or video file.
-A URI is a uniform resource identifier that can identify a resource uniquely.
-Therefore, you only need to present resource information in a reasonable way when you design URIs.
+    A resource is an entity on the Internet, such as a text file, an image, and an audio or video file.
+A URI is a uniform resource identifier that can uniquely identify a resource.
+Therefore, when you design URIs, you only need to present resource information in a reasonable way.
 The following list provides some typical URI designs:

     ```
     GET /orders: lists all orders.
     POST /orders: creates an order.
     GET /orders/ID: obtains information about a specific order.
-    PUT /orders/ID: updates information of a specific order (all information of the order is provided).
+    PUT /orders/ID: updates information about a specific order.
+All information about the order is provided.
-    PATCH /orders/ID: updates information of a specific order (some information of the order is provided).
+    PATCH /orders/ID: updates information of a specific order.
+Some information about the order is provided.
     DELETE /orders/ID: deletes a specific order.
     GET /orders/ID/goods: lists all products contained in a specific order.
     DELETE /zoos/ID/goods/ID: deletes a specific product contained in a specific order.